nodejs/package-examples/guide/01-getting-started/package-json.md

 }
 ```

 It's unnecessary to include `package.json` in the `files` field, as it is always included by default when publishing a package.
 There are several other files that will always be included, or excluded when the package is published.
-While different package managers may have slightly different conventions, the most widely accepted behavior can be consulted in the [npm documentation](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#files).
+Different package managers may have slightly different conventions when it comes to this field, consider consulting the documentation of the package manager of your choice, e.g. if you use `npm`, check out [the npm documentation](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#files).

 ## `package.json` lookups